awsdocs/amazon-ec2-user-guide/doc_source/ec2-instances-and-amis.md

 ![\[Launch multiple instances from an AMI\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/architecture_ami_instance.png)

-Your instances keep running until you stop or terminate them, or until they fail\.
+Your instances keep running until you stop, hibernate, or terminate them, or until they fail\.
 If an instance fails, you can launch a new one from the AMI\.

 ## Instances<a name="instances"></a>